The robot superstar owned and managed by Chris Middleton.

-As seen on BBC1.
-Chris Middleton is one of the few private individuals (and the only journalists) in the UK to own a real humanoid robot: Stanley Qubit, a next-gen NAO-25 machine made by Aldebaran Robotics.
+As seen on BBC1 and heard on BBC Radio 2, Radio 4, and local radio.
+Chris Middleton is one of the few private individuals (and the only journalists) in the UK to own a number of real humanoid robots, including Stanley Qubit, a next-gen NAO-25 machine made by Aldebaran Robotics.

 Scroll to the bottom of the page to see a video.